Nausicaä of the Valley of the Wind (manga): Setting

 The story is set in the future at the closing of the ceramic era, 1,000 years after the Seven Days of Fire, a cataclysmic global war, in which industrial civilization self-destructed.
 Although humanity survived, the land surface of the Earth is still heavily polluted and the seas have become poisonous.
 Most of the world is covered by the Sea of Corruption, a toxic forest of fungal life and plants which is steadily encroaching on the remaining open land.
 It is protected by large mutant insects, including the massive Ohmu.
 Humanity clings to survival in the polluted lands beyond the forest, periodically engaging in bouts of internecine fighting for the scarce resources that remain.
-The ability for space travel has been lost but the earth-bound remnants of humanity can still use gliders and powered aircraft for exploration, transportation and warfare.
-(Powered land vehicles are mostly nonexistent, with humanity regressed to dependence on riding animals and beasts-of-burden.)
+The ability for space travel has been lost, but the earth-bound remnants of humanity can still use gliders and powered aircraft for exploration, transportation, and warfare.
+Powered land vehicles are entirely nonexistent though, with humanity regressed to dependence on riding animals and beasts-of-burden.